Skip to main content

 • Finally, if you witness or experience racism, report it.

-We each can prevent racism and create positive change in our communities, so let’s work together to create a better BC for all.
+We each can take action to counteract racism and create positive change in our communities, so let’s work together to create a better BC for all.